Islandora/documentation/docs/user-documentation/paged-content.md

 Similar to the collection view showing members of a collection, Islandora provides taxonomy terms _Paged Content_ and _Page_ in the _Islandora Model_ vocabulary, that can be used to trigger paged content behaviors.
-Islandora Defaults provides a Context for _Paged Content_ resource nodes to trigger displaying an OpenSeadragon viewer showing the child resource nodes' service files.
+Islandora Starter Site provides a Context for _Paged Content_ resource nodes to trigger displaying an OpenSeadragon viewer showing the child resource nodes' service files.